 - Renal pathology

-Pathology residents are expected to complete six months of core laboratory rotations during the course of the four-year combined AP and CP residency:
+Pathology residents are expected to complete six months of core laboratory rotations during the four-year combined AP and CP residency:

 - Clinical chemistry